 TINA in the UK

-"The early TINA recordings of Morse were made with a siphon-pen recording on paper tape .For copying high speed Morse, a device known as an undulator was also used.
+"The early TINA recordings of Morse were made with a siphon-pen recording on paper tape using a device known as an undulator.
 At a later date, Morse transmissions were recorded on 35 mm film with a slow running RFP machine.
-This allowed measurements to be made through considerable QRN.
+This allowed measurements to be made through considerable noise conditions (QRN).
 This permitted the desired waveform to be distinguishable from the ambient noise.

 (2) A machine-compatible system for classifying the records.